Does Coconut Oil Kill Fleas in Dogs?

 Bites from fleas are very uncomfortable and irritating for cats and dogs, and they can cause severe health damage to them.
 Here are some extreme conditions caused by fleas in your dogs and cats:

-What are the Symptoms of fleas in your dog?
+What are the Symptoms of fleas in dogs?

-If your dog has a flea infestation, it can show you the following symptoms:
+If a dog has a flea infestation, it can show you the following symptoms:

 - Dogs with flea infestation continuously itch and scratch their skin.